rewgs/open-stage-control-ts/resources/docs/docs/widgets/canvas.md

 This script has access to the same variables and functions as the `script` property (except the event-specific ones), plus the following:

 - `value`: widget value
-- `width`: widget width in pixels
+- `width`: canvas width in pixels
-- `height`: widget height in pixels
+- `height`: canvas height in pixels
 - `ctx`: [canvas rendering context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) of the widget
 - `cssVars`: object containing the computed value of some of the widget's style properties such as `colorWidget`, `alphaFill`, `padding`, etc